smithtp/smithtp.github.io/_pages/research-interests.md

   - /research-interests
 ---

-My research combines a variety of techniques, from laboratory experiments to bioinformatics and mathematical modelling, to understand how organisms, populations and communities respond and adapt to changing environments.
-Much of my work also uses these data as a basis for predictions of how ecosystem functioning and carbon storage may vary due to global climate change.
-In particular my research has been focused on the effects of stressors on the functioning and dynamics of microbial populations, however recently I have also investigated the effects of climate on COVID-19 transmission rates.
+My research combines a variety of techniques, from laboratory experiments to bioinformatics and mathematical modelling, to understand how microbial populations and communities respond and adapt to changing environments.
+Much of my work has also used these data as a basis for predictions of how ecosystem functioning and carbon storage may vary due to global climate change.
+In particular my research has been focused on the effects of environmental stressors on the functioning and dynamics of microbial populations, however recently I have also investigated the effects of climate on COVID-19 transmission rates.
 Some highlights from past and ongoing projects are shown below.

 ## Main Research Areas